rajesh-krishnan/hamsa/README.md

 allocations systematically (in layers and lsh).
 Instead of the custom config file, we use JSON from which the network can be loaded; the config can also be saved.
 We also build a shared library to allow calling from Python.

-In the future, we will explore: (i) speeding up random number generation usinf the SIMD Focused Mersenne Twister (SFTP) implementation; and (ii) speeding up vector operations using AVX512 instructions.

 Once the core capability is built and tested, we plan to focus on two problem
 domains: (i) natural language processing using large language models and (ii)